am-flow/protobunny/README.md

 ## Logging / debugging

-Protobunny includes a convenience subscription for logging message traffic (for example, subscribing to a broad wildcard topic and printing JSON-ish payloads):
+Protobunny includes a convenience subscription for logging message traffic by subscribing to a broad wildcard topic and printing JSON payloads:

 ```python
 import protobunny as pb